reach-sh/reach-lang/docs/src/tut/mkt/index.md

 It logs to the console an order cancellation message.

 * Line 41 defines the `statusReport`.
 It takes in no argument.
-It logs to the console who passes the status report.
+It reveals who passed the status report.

 That concludes the definition of the `commonInteract`.